-(a) General Rules.
-Upon making a claim determination, the Plan Office shall provide the Claimant with written or electronic notice of the claim determination to the extent required under ERISA, that includes those items listed in subsection (b), as applicable, and shall be written in a culturally and linguistically appropriate manner.

-(b) Contents of Notice.
-Notice provided to a Claimant of a claim determination shall contain:

-(1) information sufficient to identify the claim involved, including the date of service, health care provider, claim amount, diagnosis code (and meaning), and treatment code (and meaning);

-- (2) the specific reason(s) for the denial; - (3) a reference to the specific Plan provisions upon which the denial was based; - (4) a description of any additional material or information necessary for the Claimant to perfect the claim and an explanation of why such material or information is necessary (if applicable); - (5) a description of the appeal procedures and the time limits applicable to appealing the claim decision; - (6) a statement of the Claimant's right to bring legal action under ERISA; - (7) an explanation of any rule, protocol, procedure or guideline upon which the denial was based or a statement that explains the Claimant's right to receive a copy of such information free of charge upon request; and - (8) if the denial was based on Medical Necessity, the notice shall contain either (i) an explanation of the clinical or scientific judgment for making such decision, applying the terms of the Plan to the Claimant's medical condition, or (ii) a statement that such explanation is available free of charge upon request.
+- (a) General Rules.
+Upon making a claim determination, the Plan Office shall provide the Claimant with written or electronic notice of the claim determination to the extent required under ERISA, that includes those items listed in subsection (b), as applicable, and shall be written in a culturally and linguistically appropriate manner. - (b) Contents of Notice.
+Notice provided to a Claimant of a claim determination shall contain: - (1) information sufficient to identify the claim involved, including the date of service, health care provider, claim amount, diagnosis code (and meaning), and treatment code (and meaning); - (2) the specific reason(s) for the denial; - (3) a reference to the specific Plan provisions upon which the denial was based; - (4) a description of any additional material or information necessary for the Claimant to perfect the claim and an explanation of why such material or information is necessary (if applicable); - (5) a description of the appeal procedures and the time limits applicable to appealing the claim decision; - (6) a statement of the Claimant's right to bring legal action under ERISA; - (7) an explanation of any internal rule, protocol, procedure, guideline, or other criterion upon which the denial was based or a statement that explains the Claimant's right to receive a copy of such information free of charge upon request; and - (8) if the denial was based on Medical Necessity, experimental treatment or similar exclusion or limit, the notice shall contain either (i) an explanation of the clinical or scientific judgment for making such decision, applying the terms of the Plan to the Claimant's medical condition, or (ii) a statement that such explanation is available free of charge upon request. - (c) Additional Contents of Notice. - (1) Urgent care claims.
+In addition to the contents listed in subsection (b), a claim determination concerning urgent care shall include a description of the expedited review process applicable to such claims. - (2) Disability Claims.
+In addition to the notice requirements listed in subsection (b) above, a claim determination with respect to disability benefits will include: - (A) Discussion of the decision, including an explanation of the basis for disagreeing with or not: (i) the views presented by the Claimant to the Plan of health care professionals treating Claimant and vocational professionals who evaluated the Claimant; (ii) the views of medical or vocational experts whose advice was obtained on behalf of the Plan, without regard to whether the advice was relied upon in making the benefit determination; and (iii) the Social Security Administration disability determination presented by the claimant to the Plan, if any.